 Montessori does not have a scheduled recess in support of the “uninterrupted

-is from 12:10 to 1:00 pm.
+is in classrooms from about 11:40 am to 12:00 pm.
+Outside supervision is from 12:00 pm to 12:45 pm.
 All children who eat lunch at school are expected to

 are two supervision aides who supervise during lunch.
 Peer helpers, SSW’s,